An intercomparison of generative machine learning methods for downscaling precipitation at fine spatial scales: Methodology

-The second generative approach we evaluate is a residual diffusion model based on CorrDiff \citep{mardani2025residual}, which uses a Denoising Diffusion Probabilistic Model (DDPM) to predict the precipitation residual from the deterministic U-Net.
-DDPMs generate synthetic data through a two-stage process.
-In the first stage, or the forward diffusion process, Gaussian noise is progressively added to training samples until the data becomes Gaussian noise, following a standard normal distribution $\mathcal{N}(0,1)$.
-In the second stage, learning reverses this process, gradually removing noise to recover realistic samples \citep{sohldickstein2015deep, ho2020denoising}.
-Mathematically, the forward process can be represented by a Markov chain $q(x_t|x_{t-1})$, which iteratively adds noise to the target precipitation residual over $t$ timesteps (known as diffusion time), while a neural network learns the reverse process $p_\theta(x_{t-1}|x_t)$ by maximizing a variational lower bound on the training data's log-likelihood.
-During inference, the model starts with random noise and applies the learned denoising steps to generate new precipitation residual fields conditioned on the coarse-resolution input.
-The training objective can be simplified by having the network predict the Gaussian noise added at each timestep, which reduces the loss function to a mean-squared error between predicted and true noise.
-During generation, the model samples initial Gaussian noise $x_T \sim \mathcal{N}(0,1)$ and applies the learned reverse transitions $p\theta(x_{t-1}|x_t)$ for $t=T,\dots,1$ to produce a realistic sample $\hat{x}_0$ from the data distribution.
+The second generative approach evaluated is a diffusion model based on the Denoising Diffusion Probabilistic Model (DDPM) framework \citep{ho2020denoising}, tested in both residual (ResDDPM) and non-residual (hereafter referred to as DDPM) configurations.
+In the residual configuration, the diffusion model learns to predict the precipitation residual from the deterministic U-Net output; in the non-residual configuration, it predicts the full high-resolution field directly.
+Diffusion models generate synthetic data through a two-stage process, unified here under the stochastic differential equation (SDE) framework \citep{song2020score}.
+In the forward process, Gaussian noise is progressively added to training samples over $T$ timesteps — defined as a Markov chain $q(x_t|x_{t-1})$ — until the data is indistinguishable from pure Gaussian noise, $\mathcal{N}(0,1)$.
+The reverse process inverts this by solving a reverse-time SDE driven by a learned score function, gradually denoising samples to recover realistic outputs \citep{sohldickstein2015deep, ho2020denoising}.
+Alternatively, samples can be generated deterministically via a probability-flow ordinary differential equation (ODE), which enables likelihood evaluation and the use of higher-order ODE solvers \citep{song2020score}.
+A neural network then learns the reverse process $p_\theta(\mathbf{x}_{t-1}|\mathbf{x}_t, \mathbf{X})$, which denoises the signal one step at a time conditioned on the coarse-resolution predictor fields $\mathbf{X}$.
+This conditional formulation is a key distinction from unconditional diffusion models \citep{ho2020denoising}, where the reverse process $p_\theta(\mathbf{x}_{t-1}|\mathbf{x}_t)$ operates without any external conditioning signal and generates samples solely from the learned data distribution.
+Here, conditioning on $\mathbf{X}$ at each denoising step steers the generated field towards a plausible high-resolution precipitation field given the large-scale atmospheric state.
+The training objective is simplified by parameterising the network to predict the Gaussian noise added at each timestep, reducing the loss to a mean-squared error between predicted and true noise.
+During inference or prediction, the model begins from random Gaussian noise $\mathbf{x}_T \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ and applies the learned reverse transitions $p_\theta(\mathbf{x}_{t-1}|\mathbf{x}_t, \mathbf{X})$ for $t = T, \dots, 1$ to produce a realistic precipitation residual sample $\hat{\mathbf{x}}_0$.